View Document Text

 Disclosure Regarding Common Ownership with Steward Alts, LLC

-responsible for the formulation and implementation of the Fund’s investment strategies, evaluating and monitoring
+and implementation of the Fund’s investment strategies, evaluating and monitoring the Fund’s investments and

-the Fund’s investments and making all investment decisions for the Fund.
-Steward Alts, LLC serves as the general
+making all investment decisions for the Fund.
+Steward Alts, LLC serves as the general partner to the CAP Fund.

-Residences, LLC and CAP Garland, LLC (collectively “Funds”).
+Avenue Residences, LLC and CAP Garland, LLC (collectively “Funds”).

-as such Funds charge clients fees in addition to the Investment Management Fees charged by CAP and described in
+investments as such the CAP Fund charges Clients fees in addition to the Investment Management Fees charged by

-Item 5 above.
-No Client is obligated to invest in the Funds; a Client’s investment in the Funds is on a non-
+CAP and described in Item 5 above.
+No Client is obligated to invest in the CAP Fund; a Client’s investment in the Fund

-a Client to invest in one or more of the Funds if CAP determines that (a) the Client is eligible to invest based on
+recommendation to a Client to invest in the CAP Fund if CAP determines that (a) the Client is eligible to invest based

-regulatory limitations and requirements; (b) the Client has received the appropriate disclosure and subscription
+on regulatory limitations and requirements; (b) the Client has received the appropriate disclosure and subscription

-documents for the Funds, as well as (but not necessarily limited to) conflicts of interest and fee disclosures (as in
+documents for the Funds, as well as (but not necessarily limited to) conflicts of interest and fee disclosures (as in such

-one more of the Fundis in the Client’s best interests.
+more of the Fundis in the Client’s best interests.

 Additionally, CAP provides accounting and business consulting services on a limited basis.
 We do not have signatory

-authority over any client accounts.
+authority over any Client accounts.

 These activities account for approximately 15% of business hours for CAP.

-Disclosure Regarding The Hartley Funds
+Disclosure Regarding The Hartley Opportunity Fund

 The Hartley Opportunity Fund Management, LLC (“Hartley Fund Management”) serves as the manager of The Hartley

-Hartley Fund Management, and Steve Larsen is also the President of the Hartley Opportunity Fund.
-Both Hartley
+Fund Management, and Mr. Larsen (CAP’s President and 60% indirect owner) is also the President of the Hartley

-Fund Management and the Hartley Opportunity Fund are considered “related persons” of CAP as all are under
+Opportunity Fund.
+Both Hartley Fund Management and the Hartley Opportunity Fund are considered “related

-common control.
-CAP may recommend eligible Clients invest in the Hartley Opportunity Fund, and the Hartley
+persons” of CAP as all are under common control.
+CAP may recommend eligible Clients invest in the Hartley

 Columbia Advisory Partners